| Execs / Mgmt

 Phase Shifts: Corporation transitioning from one structure to another -- It seems as if overnight, This-N-That Exports is moving from a staff of 15 to 45.
 This is great news that the core partners have been hoping for.
 But you wouldn't know it if you popped in on one of their meetings.
 The fighting is constant.
 The CEO, CTO, CFO and VPs spend a great deal of time in meetings about the new expansion in which very little is actually accomplished because each person tirelessly tries to advocate for his or her own needs and vision as they move forward.
 Morale drops throughout the firm as blame and bickering continue.
 A successful expansion is in peril.
 How can they ease their transition?

-If any of these resonate with you, I know I can help you find the answers you need to in order to take your business to the next level.
+If any of these resonate with you, I know I can help you find the answers you need to in order to create the teams that will take your business to the next level.

 Are you an executive or manager who needs help presenting, running meetings, or managing people?
 Do you struggle with doing your job and attending to all the other things your job requires, like social diplomacy and public speaking?